Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 5. Late Season Hunt

-When there is a warm period during the late season.
-The snow usually melts and the forest turns brown, making the snowshoe hare’s white coat stand out in a field of brown leaves.
+When there is a warm period during the late season, the snow usually melts and the forest turns brown, making the snowshoe hare’s white coat stand out in a field of brown leaves.
 This makes it an easy target.

 6. Black Marble-like Eyes